 Tyres ultimately proved crucial to the race outcome as the leading Audi had to pit late on for a puncture.
-For Bachler the worry was that his own tyres would also fail.
+For Klaus Bachler the worry was that his own tyres would also fail.

 “Everything went really fast.
 Of course, the emotions, but I immediately talked to the team.
 The Audi was going slow, so maybe it was a puncture, I thought, because that’s what it looked like as it slowed down and how it moved.
-I asked the team what the gap behind us, as I knew now we’d be leading, and I needed to know to know how to manage the tyres as there was a reason behind the many punctures: It was drying up too much and the tyres got stressed too much.
+I asked the team what the gap behind us was, as I knew now we’d be leading, and I needed to know to know how to manage the tyres as there was a reason behind the many punctures: it was drying up too much and the tyres got stressed too much.

 “Before that it was more wet and when it started to dry it became clear when the Audi ran into problems that we’d have to be careful.
 It was a little over 10 minutes to go, so some more laps left.
-It’s like Marco Mapelli said: When he saw the Audi had a puncture he also started to take care – I think half of the drivers on track did that at that point.”
+It’s like Marco Mapelli said: when he saw the Audi had a puncture he also started to take care – I think half of the drivers on track did that at that point.”